 -Smaller wood screws to attach braces inside of window box

-Using a table saw, my dad cut the edges of the front boards with the blade tilted 15°.
+- Using a table saw, cut the edges of the two front 1″x4″ boards with the blade tilted 15°.
 In the picture below I’ve marked which boards you need to cut on an angle to create this look.
 (You can skip this step entirely if you want a square front instead of an angled one).

-Lastly, I drilled 4 drainage holes in the bottom of the window box using a large drill bit.
+- Lastly, drill a few drainage holes in the bottom of the window box using a large drill bit.